nodonnell98/nodonnell98/README.md

 *He/Him, Full Stack Developer for [Wildgoose](wearewildgoose.com)*

 I'm a software developer learning as much as I can about front end web design.
-I work primarily with Ruby on Rails & React but in my own time I enjoy developing my skills with other technologies.
+I work primarily with Ruby on Rails but in my own time I enjoy developing my skills with other technologies.

 I have also given a professional seminar at the FutureSync 2020 Tech Conference [FutureSync](https://2020.futuresync.co.uk/)